travis-ci/docs-travis-ci-com/user/triggering-builds.md

 layout: en
 ---

+> Note that if you're still using [travis-ci.org](http://www.travis-ci.org) you need to use `--org` instead of `--com` in all of the commands shown on this page, and make requests to https://api.travis-ci.org.

 Trigger Travis CI builds using the API V3 by sending a POST request to `/repo/{slug|id}/requests`:

 1. Get an API token from your Travis CI [Profile page](https://travis-ci.com/profile).
-You'll need the token to authenticate most of these
+You'll need the token to authenticate most of these API requests.
-   API requests.

    You can also use the Travis CI [command line client](https://github.com/travis-ci/travis.rb#readme) to get your API token:

    ```
-   travis login --pro
+   travis login --com
-   travis token --pro
+   travis token --com
    ```

 2. Send a request to the API.
 This example shell script sends a POST request to